 Richest engineers: #14 Leonid Mikhelson - $18.4 billion

-Mikhelson founded, but is also the chairman of, the natural gas producer Novatek.
+Mikhelson founded but is also the chairman of, the natural gas producer Novatek.
 Forbes estimates his wealth as $18.4 billion.
-His father led the largest pipeline construction trust in the Soviet Union and Leonid started his career as the foreman for a construction company building pipeline in Russia's Tyumen region.
+His father led the largest pipeline construction trust in the Soviet Union and Leonid started his career as the foreman for a construction company building a pipeline in Russia's Tyumen region.
 Leonid graduated from the Samara Institute of Civil Engineering in 1977.